WilsonBillkia/bane/README.md

 * Reduce or entirely remove cloud and hosting costs from projects
 * Lower technical and cost barriers for node operation
 * Enable potentially eco friendly reuse of obsolete tech
-* Enable low power nodes such as Raspberry Pi
+* Enable low power / IoT nodes using Raspberry Pi

 ### Secure.